Popular Stories

 What is the best fertiliser for citrus trees?

-“I use well-rotted manures, but there are good citrus fertilisers on the market, too,” he writes.
+“I use well-rotted manures, but there are good citrus fertilisers on the market too,” he writes.

-Is dynamic lifter good for citrus?
+Is Seasol OK for citrus?

 When should I feed my lemon tree?